Accipitridae: Morphology

 The beaks of accipitrids are strong and hooked (sometimes very hooked, as in the hook-billed kite or snail kite).
 In some species, there is a notch or 'tooth' in the upper mandible.
 In all accipitrids, the base of the upper mandible is covered by a fleshy membrane called the cere, which is usually yellow in colour.
 The tarsi of different species vary by diet; those of bird-hunting species, such as sparrowhawks, are long and thin, whilst species that hunt large mammals have much thicker, stronger tarsi, and the tarsi of the snake-eagles have thick scales to protect from bites.

 The plumage of the Accipitridae can be striking, but rarely utilises bright colours; most birds use combinations of white, grey, buff, brown and black.
 Overall they tend to be paler below, which helps them seem less conspicuous when seen from below.
 There is seldom sexual dimorphism in plumage, when it occurs the males are brighter or the females resemble juveniles.
 In many species juveniles have a distinctly different plumage.
 Some accipitrids mimic the plumage patterns of other hawks and eagles.
 Resembling a less dangerous species may fool prey; resembling a more dangerous species may reduce mobbing by other birds.
 Several species of accipitrid have crests used in signalling, and even species without crests can raise the feathers of the crown when alarmed or excited.
 In contrast most of the Old World vultures possess bare heads without feathers; this is thought to prevent soiling on the feathers and aid in thermoregulation.

-The senses of the Accipitridae are adapted to hunting (or scavenging), and in particular their vision is legendary.
-The sight of some hawks and eagles is up to 8 times better than that of humans.
+The senses of the Accipitridae are adapted to hunting (or scavenging), and in particular their vision is exceptional, with some large accipitrids such as the wedge-tailed eagle and Old World vultures having over twice the visual acuity of a typical human.
 Large eyes with two foveae provide binocular vision and a "hawk eye" for movement and distance judging.
 In addition the Accipitridae have the largest pectens of any birds.
 The eyes are tube shaped and cannot move much in their sockets.
 In addition to excellent vision many species have excellent hearing, but unlike in owls sight is generally the principal sense used for hunting.
 Hearing may be used to locate prey hidden in vegetation, but sight is still used to catch the prey.
-Like most birds the Accipitridae generally have a poor sense of smell; even the Old World vultures make no use of the sense, in contrast to the New World vultures in the family Cathartidae.
+Although they rely primarily on vision, Accipitridae do have functioning olfactory systems, which they make use of in a variety of contexts.